jackmafan/distyolo_v7/README.md

-Distyolo on yolov7
+# Distyolo on yolov7

-Using image to predict the distance with modified structure of yolov7
+Use image to predict the distance with modified structure of yolov7

-# thesis:
+## Reference thesis:
 https://www.mdpi.com/2076-3417/12/3/1354

-# onnx -> tensorrt
+## onnx -> tensorrt
 $ source onnx2trt.sh best-nms.onnx best.trt